-Polish fleet exploits cod in ICES areas I&II, and seithe in ICES IV.
-Derogation justification for stocks is presented in point III E.5.
+The Polish fleet exploits cod in ICES I&II subareas, and saithe in ICES IV.
+Only Cod was chosen for sampling (age, weight, sex-ratio), because Polish landings in 2010 were higher than 10% of EU average.
+Derogations justification for other stocks is presented in point III E.6.